 The MSU Infrastructure Planning and Facilities Department (IPF) is responsible for snow and ice control in support of the University's daily operations.

-If students or employees encounter areas where snow removal has not been sufficient please report the area by calling IPF at (517) 353-1760.
-For more information, visit IPF's web page.
+If students or employees encounter areas where snow removal has not been sufficient please report the area by calling or texting IPF at (517) 353-1760.
+For more information, visit RCPD's Snow Removal page.